sabarth/Radar4KIT/docs/source/index.rst

 feel free send an email to `Manuel Schmidberger <manuel.schmidberger@kit.edu?subject=RADAR4KIT%20documentation%20file>`_.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::

-   This project is under active development.
+   This documentation is under active construction.
+If there are some issues, misstackes or contributions, send an email to `Manuel Schmidberger <manuel.schmidberger@kit.edu?subject=RADAR4KIT%20documentation%20file>`_.

 .. toctree::
    :maxdepth: 2